-High school students are encouraged to apply for admission and financial aid in October of their senior year.
+High school students are encouraged to apply for admission and financial aid in January of their senior year.
 The earlier applications are received, the earlier students will be notified of admission and financial aid decisions.
+Any first time entering freshman student who meets the admission requirements and submits the necessary application for the fall semester by April 1st will receive early notification of acceptance to Jackson State University.